 To create a level playing field and encourage better behaviour, Yoast and Joost de Valk should be banned from sponsoring any WordPress Foundation or WordCamp project until he cleans up his act.

-Here's a list of the other WordPress SEO plugins which you could use, along with pricing.
-None of them require additional software beyond the core plugin or paying for support or documentation.
+There are enough other WordPress SEO plugins which you could use out there, that don't require additional software beyond the core plugin or paying for support or documentation.